The Sheik (film): Proposed remake

 Film rights were bought by Edward Small who recreated segments of The Sheik in the biographical picture Valentino (1951), starring Anthony Dexter, who Small announced would star in a remake of The Sheik, but which was never made.
 Harum Scarum (1965), which starred Elvis Presley, was inspired by the film.

 Home media

 The Sheik has been released on Region 1 DVD by several companies over the years, including Image Entertainment in 2002.
 In 2004, Instant Vision released the film on Region 2 DVD.
-In commemoration of its 100th anniversary, Paramount Home Entertainment released the film on Blu-ray for the first time on October 19, 2021.
+In commemoration of its 100th anniversary, Paramount Home Entertainment released the film on Blu-ray on October 19, 2021.